 Formed in 2001, the Dutch Fork Choral Society is a non-profit 501(c)(3) community choir serving the Dutch Fork, Chapin and Irmo area.
 Through participation, members have the opportunity to share, preserve, and advance the art of choral singing in addition to developing their talents by performing a varied and challenging repertoire.
 From the sounds of Broadway to the spiritual works of composers such as Moses Hogan, this choral ensemble aims to please its audience through the gift of music!

 The DFCS performs formal concerts throughout the year for the community, including The Lowman Home, a residential home for the aged.
-Rehearsals are held from 7-9pm at Chapin United Methodist Church on Tuesday evenings from January to May and August to November.
+Rehearsals are held from 6:30-8:30 PM on Tuesday evenings from January to May and August to December.
 Newcomers are always welcome!

 A native of Greenwood, SC, Bradley Fuller began taking piano lessons at age eight.
 His study of the instrument continued throughout his middle and high school years, during which time he also played alto saxophone as a part his schools' marching and concert bands.
 A student of Phillip Bush, Bradley graduated from the University of South Carolina in 2016 with a BA in Music as well as a BA in Economics.

 Bradley is currently the host and producer of South Carolina Public Radio's live, weekday classical music program, Sonatas & Soundscapes.
 He is also a pianist/accompanist for several churches in the Columbia area, which he calls home.